 Clear your tabs, clear your mind.
 Only for Firefox.

-Contributing Code to Tab Stash
+Contributing to Tab Stash

 Below, I’ve included some information and resources to help you modify Tab Stash and submit your change for inclusion in future releases.
 You’ll have an easier time of it if you already know some JavaScript, but even for those who don’t, I’ve included a few references to help you get started.